 2. The definition of baselines and “triggers” becomes infinite with Machine Learning.
 The Machine Learning algorithm learns the “normal” patterns (not just amplitude values) of any condition variable (such as vibration) and provides dynamic detection of “abnormal”

-3. A number of equipment health problems develop during transient states (such as start-up, ramp-up, raw material grade change etc.).
+3. A number of equipment health problems develop during transient states (such as start-up, ramp-up, raw material grade change, etc.).
 The machine learning algorithm monitors not just the steady state, but also the normal and abnormal patterns for transient states.
-Conditions that are only observable under transient state are therefore continuously monitored.
+Conditions that are only observable under a transient state are therefore continuously monitored.

 4. Most equipment health degradation is gradual.
 Simple alert thresholds on condition variables either limit the early warning or result in too many spurious alerts.
-By applying rules to the output of the machine learning agents, you can create much early warnings and avoid nuisance alerts.
+By applying rules to the output of the machine learning agents, you can create many early warnings and avoid nuisance alerts.